Best Betting Exchanges in the UK

 • Customer service is a little limited compared to the rival UK betting exchanges

-#3 Best Betting Exchange - Betdaq exchange
+#3 Best Betting Exchange: Betdaq

 While Smarkets might have an argument with the site over whether or not this is now the case, Betdaq claims to be in second place behind Betfair when it comes to UK betting exchanges.